fido-device-onboard/client-sdk-fidoiot/docs/mbed_linux.md

 	$ cp -rf <release-package-dir>/sdo-client-sdk/utils/meta-intel-sdo/recipes-connectivity/clientsdk-mbedtls build-warp7/machine-imx7s-warp-mbl/mbl-manifest/layers/meta-intel-sdo/recipes-connectivity/clientsdk-mbedtls
 ```

-3. Modify `clientsdk-mbedtls.bb` inside build-warp7/machine-imx7s-warp-mbl/mbl-manifest/layers/meta-intel-sdo/recipes-connectivity/clientsdk-mbedtls folder to configure and build the c-code-sdk source code for configurations other than the default (optional).
+3. Modify `clientsdk-mbedtls.bb` inside build-warp7/machine-imx7s-warp-mbl/mbl-manifest/layers/meta-intel-sdo/recipes-connectivity/clientsdk-mbedtls folder to configure and build the client-sdk source code for configurations other than the default (optional).

 >**Note:** By default, `clientsdk-mbedtls.bb` is configured with the default build configuration for Mbed linux.
-To see the  SDO default configuration and other details, refer to the [Building  SDO c-code-sdk](build_conf.md) section of the `<release-package-dir>/client-sdk/README.md` document.
+To see the  SDO default configuration and other details, refer to the [Building  SDO client-sdk](build_conf.md) section of the `<release-package-dir>/client-sdk/README.md` document.

 4. Add the `meta-intel-sdo` layer information by setting the `BBLAYERS` flag in the BitBake configuration file (the BitBake configuration file can be found at `build-warp7/machine-imx7s-warp-mbl/mbl-manifest/conf/bblayers.conf`):